 - You don't need the latest and greatest cycling gear to get around town by bicycle.
 A decent rain jacket and pants are your best defense.

-- Fenders are also a very good investment by preventing your feet from getting soaked and your clothes from getting gritty and dirty.
+- Fenders are also a very good investment to prevent your feet from getting soaked and your clothes from getting gritty and dirty.

-- Nice extras include waterproof gloves, a snug hood or cap, a synthetic layer next to your skin to wick away moisture, and rain booties to go over your shoes.
+- Nice extras include waterproof gloves, a snug hood or cap, a base layer to wick away moisture and rain booties to go over your shoes.

 Use Front and Rear Bicycle Lights